Tom Selleck: Hitting on a Long Shot

 PICTURED: TOM SELLECK stars as Matthew Quigley.
 (Credit Image: c MGM/Entertainment Pictures)

-Besides its legions of loyal fans who stream it wherever they find it, the movie’s legacy can also be found in Forsyth, Montana, at the annual Matthew Quigley Buffalo Rifle Match and among military snipers, in those rare moments when they take out two enemy soldiers with one shot.
+Besides its many loyal fans who stream it wherever they can find it, the movie's legacy can also be found in Forsyth, Montana, at the annual Matthew Quigley Buffalo Rifle

 “They call that a Quigley,” Selleck says.